Debanjan09101999/Zomato-Delay-Reduction-Analysis-/README.md

 - Restaurant Analysis: Insight:
 Domino's causes most delays.

-As an Operations Manager, i have find out restaurants with high delivery delays.
+As an Operations Manager, i have to find out restaurants with high delivery delays.
 # Finding
 1. Domino's has the highest delivery time.
 2. Orders above 50 minutes receive poor ratings.